-- 120. Mr Speaker, promoting good governance remains pertinent and core to the integration agenda.
-To this effect, the EAC will dispatch Election Observer Missions to observe general elections in the Republic of Kenya and Republic of Rwanda in August 2017. - 121.
-Mr Speaker, in order to enhance appreciation of EAC integration and promote the participation of the student community across East Africa, the Community will continue to hold the annual EAC University Debates.
-During the current financial year, the debate was held from 31 October to 4 November, 2016 in Kigali, Rwanda.
-The debates, culminating into appointment of Youth Ambassadors, have been critical in promoting the agenda of integration among the university student community.
+- 120. Mr. Speaker, promoting good governance remains pertinent and core to the integration agenda.
+To this effect, the EAC will dispatch Election Observer Missions to observe General Elections in the Republic of Kenya and Republic of Rwanda in August 2017. - 121.
+Mr. Speaker, in order to enhance appreciation of EAC Integration and promote the participation of student community across East Africa, the Community will continue to hold the annual EAC University Debates.
+During the current Financial Year, the Debate was held from 31st October to 4th November 2016 in Kigali, Rwanda.
+The Debates, culminating into appointment of Youth Ambassadors, have been critical in promoting the agenda of integration among the University student community.